Joaquim Marques Lisboa, Marquis of Tamandaré: Biography

-Tamandaré, the origin of Lisboa's title, was a small village and an important support harbour on the Pernambuco coast.
-There his older brother Manoel Marques Lisbon, in 1824, took arms for the Confederation of the Equator against the nascent Empire.
-After repelling a first imperial invasion by the region on June 8, 1824, he died in the second attempt to take that land's control, which was more successful.
-During an Emperor's Dom Pedro II visit to the Pernambuco coast, thirty-five years later, Joaquim Lisboa asked him to stop by and transfer his brother Manuel's remains to the family's estate in Rio de Janeiro.
-Dom Pedro agreed and, sensitized by the gesture, gave him the honorary title of Baron in the later year.
-Differing over the name, Dom Pedro II remembered the Tamandaré village episode and its relation with Joaquim's brother memory and the place itself, which became crucial for choosing the Baron of Tamandaré as a name for the given title.
-This process is taken as a determinative point to explain these two historical figures' friendship.
+The title "Tamandaré" was derived from a village and harbour on the Pernambuco coast.
+In 1824, his older brother Manoel Marques Lisboa had taken up arms there for the Confederation of the Equator against the newly established Empire.
+Manoel died during the second imperial attempt to take control of the area.
+Decades later, during a visit by Emperor Dom Pedro II to the Pernambuco coast, Joaquim Lisboa asked to stop there and transfer his brother's remains to the family estate in Rio de Janeiro.
+Dom Pedro agreed and, reportedly moved by the gesture, later granted him the honorary title of Baron of Tamandaré.